Skip to main content

 If you're an international student, refer to the international application process for deadlines.

-Blending engineering, healthcare and IoT technology, this certificate will provide you with flexible online and on-campus options, hands-on projects and an interdisciplinary curriculum.
+Blending engineering, healthcare and IoT technology, this certificate will provide you with on-campus courses, which include hands-on projects and an interdisciplinary curriculum.

 Each course in this certificate from UND includes a multidisciplinary engineering project, allowing you to work across fields like biomedical engineering, electrical engineering and computer science.
 These projects are student-led, empowering you to take charge of the design and execution, honing your leadership and innovation skills.
 The hands-on, industry-relevant projects in each course build your practical skills essential for careers in healthcare IoT, such as device design, prototyping and regulatory considerations.